ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 From now on, we will assume that the installation is going to be done through conda.

-Ideally, you should create a conda environment for ESMValTool, so it is independent from any other Python tools present in the system.
+Ideally, you should create a separate conda environment for ESMValTool, so it is independent from any other Python tools present in the system.

 Note that it is advisable to update conda to the latest version before